 Pros and Cons of TIPS

-The most obvious pro of TIPS is inflation protection.
+The most obvious benefit of TIPS is inflation protection.
 Because each security is tied to the CPI, you can rest assured that inflation won’t undercut its value.
 All this adds up to about as low-risk an investment as you can imagine.

 As we know, however, limited risk usually means limited reward.
 The biggest downside of TIPS is that, because they’re protected against inflation, the interest rates are typically very low, almost always below 1.0%.
 So, while they’re great for protecting wealth you already have, no one is going to make their nest egg by investing in TIPS.

 Another downside of TIPS is that, just as a rise in the CPI will increase the value of your bond, a decrease will also lower the value.
 This means that your investment could lose value during periods of deflation, the opposite of inflation.
 Luckily, deflation is much less common than inflation in the U.S. economy.
 Further, the Treasury Department has said that it would pay owners of TIPS full value if a period of deflation were to occur.